leninsadineni/leninsadineni/README.md

 - 👋 Hi, I’m @leninsadineni
 - 👀 I’m interested in ...
-Learnign new things
+Learning new things
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
 Everything
 - 📫 How to reach me ... lenin.sadineni@gmail.com